 Silent Voice – Inferno

 Inferno reveals the eternal punishment of sins such as greed, self-deception, political double-dealing, violence, fraud and treachery.
-Indeed, wickedness happens not only in Dante's epic poem but daily in the past, present and future.
+Indeed, wickedness happens not only in Dante's epic poem but daily in the past, the present and the future.

 Hence, in Silent Voice – Inferno, I transformed the voice about unrighteousness into a soundless sound wave image.
 It represented the forbidden and restricted voices that vanished and could not be spoken or heard, even though they existed all along between us.